Drug & Alcohol Rehab, Detox & Treatment Resources

 One disadvantage of detox centers, however, is that a detox center typically does not offer treatment programs.
 While the detox process is necessary, it is only the first step in your journey.
 With a national treatment center, however, you will be able to go through medically supervised detox as well an inpatient or outpatient treatment program.

-Recovery Meetings Near You
+Recovery Meetings Near You in Garden City

 After you complete your inpatient treatment program, partial hospitalization program and/or outpatient treatment program, the recovery journey is not over.
 Finding a recovery program that is a good fit for you is an important part of your aftercare.